ansys/pyansys-dev-guide/doc/source/doc-style/formatting-tools.rst

    "The object does not have a docstring"

-For a complete list of available checks, please check the `full mapping of validation checks
+For a complete list of available checks, see the `full mapping of validation checks
 <https://numpydoc.readthedocs.io/en/latest/validation.html#built-in-validation-checks>`_.